-Our distance education program, or online education program will be offered to students through the use of Moodle, a free, open-source web application that faculty will be able to use to effectively instruct students in whichever courses are offered through our distance education program.
+Our distance education program, or online education program will be offered to students through the use of Moodle and/or Canvas.
+Both are free, open-source web applications that faculty will be able to use to effectively instruct students in whichever courses are offered through our distance education program.
 There is a mandatory one-unit on-site workshop paired with all online classes.

-Each student will be assessed prior to admission in order to determine whether they have the skills and competencies to succeed in this educational format; this will be conducted via the University's Online Assessment tool available in Moodle.
+Each student will be assessed prior to admission in order to determine whether they have the skills and competencies to succeed in this educational format; this will be conducted via the University's Online Assessment tool available in Moodle or Canvas.